PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 - Audit the existing documentation and note the areas within the respective codebase(s) where the documentation specifically needs to be improved.

 - Use a friction log to determine the pains within the existing documentation.
-This can be done from the viewpoints of multiple users as more experienced users may ‘miss’ aspects that can affect first time contributors.
+This can be done from the viewpoints of multiple users as more experienced users may ‘miss’ aspects that can affect first-time contributors.

 - Assess where within the documentation would benefit from the addition of a diagram or illustration of complex relationships such as GraphQL schema and queries.

-- Maintaining a public log of all progress/hurdles made/encountered and write up a summary of any disparity between the expected and actual project outcomes.
+- Maintaining a public log of all progress/hurdles made/encountered and writing up a summary of any disparity between the expected and actual project outcomes.

 - Coordinating with others on partially automated conversion from HTML to pdf and Markdown, and vice-versa, using pandoc.